On the cohomology groups of local systems over Hilbert modular varieties via Higgs bundles: Introduction

 Consider the Lie group $G=SL(2,\R)^{n}\times U$, where $U$ is connected and compact.
 In their classical work \cite{MS} Matsushima and Shimura study the cohomology groups $H^*(X,\V)$ with values in a local system $\V$ attached to a linear representation of $G$ on a compact quotient $X$ of a product of upper half planes by a discrete subgroup $\Gamma \subset G$, see \S1 in \cite{MS}.
 The main result of \cite{MS} is a dimension formula for the Hodge numbers of the pure Hodge structure on $H^*(X,\V)$.

 The arguments and results of the present paper grew out of an attempt to find a generalization of the results in \cite{MS}.
 The use of the maximum principle in the proof of the vanishing result of Theorem 3.1 in \cite{MS} presents an obvious difficulty for a direct generalization to the non-compact case.
 The case of Hilbert modular surfaces was already studied in the thesis \cite{Sheng} of the second named author.
 The final approach we have taken is a mixture of the one of Zucker in \cite{Zuc1} for general locally symmetric varieties and the original theory of harmonic forms in \cite{MS} for discrete quotients of products of upper half planes.
 The technique of Higgs bundles made it possible to combine both methods effectively.
-The vanishing theorem of Mok on locally homogenous vector bundles \cite{Mo} in the case of Hilbert modular varieties is indispensable to obtain our results for \emph{all} non-trivial local systems, i.e., also non-regular ones.
+The vanishing theorem of Mok on locally homogenous vector bundles \cite{Mo} in the case of Hilbert modular varieties is indispensable to obtain our results for \emph{all} non-trivial local systems with infinite monodromy groups, i.e., also non-regular ones.
 We are aware of the fact that some of our results can be also explained in an automorphic setting.
 Harris and Zucker \cite{HZ1,HZ2,HZ3} have developed a general framework using automorphic forms which is related to our work through the BGG-complex.
 However our approach is purely Hodge theoretic and can be applied to other Shimura varieties and to more general non-locally-homogenous situations.
+For example, we have started to apply the same machinery to orthogonal and unitary Shimura varieties (see \cite{MMWYZ},\cite{MYZ},\cite{DPMVZ}).